meteor-gazelle/meteor-gazelle/doc/specs/ipBans.md

 **Basic Flow:**

-1. User with administrator privileges navigates to the banned IP information form.
+1. User with administrator and ip banning privileges navigates to the banned IP information form.
 2. User modifies data.
 3. Data is saved.